Getting involved at NTU

 - joining us on social media – there are over 200 social media accounts connected to NTU, and Facebook groups for each one of our halls of residence.
 Connect with sports clubs, departments, societies and more!

-- going to as many of our Welcome Week events as you can - with over 500 to get involved with, they're ready-made ice breakers.
+- going to as many of our Winter Welcome events as you can - with lots to get involved with, they're ready-made ice breakers.

 - attending your course induction – meeting the people who you’ll be learning alongside for the next few years.